-The UN points out that seafood plays a key role in food security and improved nutrition.
-A growing need for seafood must be addressed through balanced harvesting through the entire food web, not least through fish farming.
+- > Equal access to health and health services - > Reduced poverty and inequality addressed through balanced harvesting through the entire food web, not least through fish farming.
 This will require knowledge for sustainable harvesting, production and distribution systems for safe, healthy seafood, and for sustainable solutions to environmental problems related to parasites, discharges and escapes to sea from aquaculture.
 A bioeconomy approach using marine organisms in pharmaceutical and chemical products and wider use of residual raw materials in existing and new value chains will promote more sustainable use of marine resources.